 What happen if a player forgets to update a result?

-You can set a time before the deadline for reporting results at which multiroundrobin.com will send a reminder email to all players who have not yet report their results.
+You can set a time before the deadline for reporting results at which multiroundrobin.com will send a reminder email to all players who have not yet reported their results.
 If they still don't enter the results, penalties points could be subtracted from their rating (see previous question)

 What happen if a player enters a wrong result?

 When a player updates a result, multiroundrobin.com sends an email to the other player, so he/she can check the result, and he/she can correct it if it is wrong.
 Then, a new email is sent to the first player, and so on.
-An email might not be sent when the other player has already seen the result.
+The email might not be sent when the other player has already seen the result.

 Some players are not reliable on reporting results, or they register to tournaments and they don’t show up, can I ban them?